xianghuzhao/zhaoxh.cn/content/blog/2015/openstack-dashboard-root/index.en.md

 3.  restart apache2 service

-## Use apache redirect
+## Use Apache redirect

-Another way to accomplish this is using redirect in apache.
+Another way to accomplish this is using redirect in Apache.
 This method is preferred for me.

 Edit /etc/httpd/conf.d/openstack-dashboard.conf